mirror/dd-wrt/src/router/frr/doc/developer/workflow.rst

 ==========================================

 The core of FRR is written in C (gcc or clang supported) and makes use of GNU compiler extensions.
-A few non-essential scripts are implemented in Perl and Python.
+Additionally, the CLI generation tool, `clippy`, requires Python.
+A few other non-essential scripts are implemented in Perl and Python.
 FRR requires the following tools to build distribution packages: automake, autoconf, texinfo, libtool and gawk and various libraries (i.e. libpam and libjson-c).